 - 1 ounce unsalted butter, cut into 4 pieces

 - Optional: vanilla ice cream for serving

-- Combine the flour, both sugars, salt, cinnamon, and allspice in a separate bowl.
-Stir in the melted butter, and vanilla, followed by flour mixture, tossing until evenly combined.
+- Prepare the filling: In a large bowl, toss together the pears and lemon juice.
+In a separate bowl, combine the flour, both sugars, salt, cinnamon, and allspice.
+Stir in the melted butter and vanilla, followed by flour mixture, tossing until evenly combined.

-- In a medium-sized bowl, prepare the topping.
-Whisk together the flour, sugar, baking powder, and salt.
-Stir in the egg with a spatula.
+- Prepare the topping: In a medium-sized bowl, whisk together the flour, sugar, baking powder, and salt.
+Use a spatula to stir in the egg.

-- Pour the filling a 9-inch pie dish.
-Spoon the topping over the filling, and top with butter.
+- Pour the filling into a 9-inch pie dish.
+Spoon the topping over the filling and top with pieces of butter.

-- Place the pie dish on a baking sheet (in case any juices spill over), and bake for 50-55 minutes, or until the topping is golden brown and the filling is bubbling up around the sides.
+- Place the pie dish on a baking sheet, and bake for 50-55 minutes, or until the topping is golden brown and the filling is bubbling up around the sides.